loda-lang/loda-programs/programs/oeis/list5.md

 * [A268839](http://oeis.org/A268839) ([program](268/A268839.asm)): a(n) = Sum_{j=1..10^n-1} 2^f(j) where f(j) is the number of zero digits in the decimal representation of j.
 * [A268896](http://oeis.org/A268896) ([program](268/A268896.asm)): Start at a(0)=1. a(n) = a(n-1)+2 if n == 1,2 (mod 3) and a(n)=a(n-1)+a(n-3) if n == 0 (mod 3).
 * [A268898](http://oeis.org/A268898) ([program](268/A268898.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
+* [A268899](http://oeis.org/A268899) ([program](268/A268899.asm)): Number of n X 3 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268905](http://oeis.org/A268905) ([program](268/A268905.asm)): Number of 2 X n 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two exactly once.
 * [A268945](http://oeis.org/A268945) ([program](268/A268945.asm)): Number of length-4 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.
 * [A268946](http://oeis.org/A268946) ([program](268/A268946.asm)): Number of length-5 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.
 * [A268947](http://oeis.org/A268947) ([program](268/A268947.asm)): Number of length-6 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.
 * [A268965](http://oeis.org/A268965) ([program](268/A268965.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two not more than once.
+* [A268966](http://oeis.org/A268966) ([program](268/A268966.asm)): Number of n X 3 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two not more than once.
 * [A268989](http://oeis.org/A268989) ([program](268/A268989.asm)): Number of n X 2 binary arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two not more than once.
 * [A269019](http://oeis.org/A269019) ([program](269/A269019.asm)): a(n) = 2^n + 2*(-1)^n - 1.
 * [A269020](http://oeis.org/A269020) ([program](269/A269020.asm)): a(n) = ceiling(n^(1+1/n)).